Team-ByteWise/EcoNFT/Security.md

 Security Best Practices
 Make sure to use the latest version of EcoNFT for the latest security features and patches.
-Make sure to all the users to keep their Private Keys / Passphrases safe.
+Make sure to keep your wallet passphrases/private keys safe.
 Regularly update your dependencies to the latest versions.

 Acknowledgements